Henryjiepanli/DBBANet/README.md

 ## 🏋️‍♀️ Training Instructions

-We have provided a series of compared methods to estabish the benckmark.
+We have provided a series of compared methods to estabish the benchmark.

 | **Method Name** | **Description**                               |